Topic-specific policies

 • Somehow manages to provide a reasonably technical overview of network security with barely any reference to the OSI network stack!

-• Status: part 1 was first published in 2009 and revised to a second edition in 2015.
-It was confirmed unchanged in 2021.
+• Status: the first edition of part 1 was published in 2009.
+The second edition was published in 2015 and confirmed unchanged in 2021.

 ISO/IEC 27033-2:2012 Information technology — Security techniques — Network security — Part 2: Guidelines for the design and implementation of network security (first edition)